gabrielgil245/StudyApp/README.md

       "answer": "A markup language for structuring and presenting content on the web", "category": "Technology",
       "difficulty": "Easy",
-      "explanation": "HTML5 is the latest version of the Hypertext Markup Language used for structuring and presenting content on the web."
+      "explanation": "HTML5 is the latest version of the Hypertext Markup Language used for structuring and presenting content on the web.", "response": ""
     }
   ]
 }